superfly/docs/flyctl/cmd/flyctl_postgres_create.md

   -o, --org string                 The target Fly organization -p, --password string            The superuser password.
 The password will be generated for you if you leave this blank -r, --region string              The target region (see 'flyctl platform regions')
+      --repmgr                     Create a postgres cluster on top of fly machines that is managed by Repmgr. ( Experimental )
       --snapshot-id string         Creates the volume with the contents of the snapshot --vm-size string             the size of the VM --volume-size int            The volume size in GB